emreokcular/textile-defect-detection/README.md

 # textile-defect-detection
-In the context of textile fabric, rare anomaly can occurs, hence compromizing the quality of the tissus.
+In the context of textile fabric, rare anomaly can occurs, hence compromizing the quality of the tissues.
 In order to avoid that in some scenario, it is crucial to detect the defect.

 ## Overview and Goal